Hand features of a difficult child, from a palmist’s point of view.

 It’s much easier to see the signs of a problematic adult than a child.
 Before I tell you the possible hand features of a difficult child, I’d like to point out that what some may consider questionable, others may not.

-If you look at the hands of people, including your family, you might see the difference in the hands between a hyperactive or bad-tempered person compared to a quiet, shy one.
+If you look at the hands of people, including your family, you might see the difference in the hands of a hyperactive or bad-tempered person compared to a quiet, shy one.

 What is meant by a difficult child?